ZenCraigor/invest-19/README.md

 The Details
 -----------

-1. Pick an online brokerage and create an account.
-They're all pretty much the same and offer the same basic services -- they just look different in the same way checking accounts at different online banks are pretty much the same with different looking web sites.
+1. Pick an online brokerage and create a **Roth IRA account**.
+Brokerages are all pretty much the same and offer the same basic services -- they just look different in the same way checking accounts at different online banks are pretty much the same with different looking web sites.
 Try a few and pick a site that seems intuitive to you, or see if your current online bank has an investing option.
 I use [Ally Bank](https://www.ally.com "I've used Ally for years") and [eTrade](https://www.etrade.com "Back in the day I used to day trade on this site") to keep my Retirement and Personal Investing completely separate.
    * *Make sure the brokerage account you select offers FREE stock trading ~ they pretty much all do now, just make sure*

 2. Fund your account.
 You can start with as much or little as you like.
 Stocks/ETFs/Mutual Funds will be in the $50-300+ range per share so you may have to let cash accumulate in the account to buy full shares of stocks/ETFs at times.
 An advantage of mutual funds is that you may buy them in dollar amounts and fractional shares, so you can invest say a flat $50 if you want, whereas with stocks/ETFs you have to buy full shares at its given price.
 You can even set up automatic investing so $x gets transferred from your account every whatever-timeframe-you-specify, usually monthly or bi-weekly to match payday, whatever.